 International People Smuggling Investigations Program in Penang, Malaysia supports regional capability in countering people smuggling and transnational crimes

-The International People Smuggling Investigations Program (IPSIP)—a two-week intensive training course aimed at enhancing the skills and knowledge of law enforcement, border and immigration, and maritime and civil aviation officials to counter people smuggling and transnational crime—took place in Penang, Malaysia over 19-30 August 2024, bringing together regional counterparts from Indonesia, Malaysia, Sri Lanka, Thailand and Viet Nam.
+The International People Smuggling Investigations Program (IPSIP)—a two-week intensive training course aimed at enhancing the skills and knowledge of law enforcement, border and immigration, and maritime and civil aviation officials to counter people smuggling and transnational crime—bringing together regional counterparts from Indonesia, Malaysia, Sri Lanka, Thailand and Viet Nam.

 The two-week course was coordinated by the Regional Support Office of the Bali Process (RSO), together with the Australian Federal Police (AFP), New Zealand Police (NZP) and the Royal Canadian Mounted Police (RCMP).
 Support was also provided through the Jakarta Centre for Law Enforcement Cooperation (JCLEC).